 Meanwhile, heat the oil on medium-low heat, divide the dough into small pieces and roll them into smooth oval-shaped balls.

 Take a wooden chopping board, place the dough ball at the end of the board, pressing the back end slightly make it flat.

-Using the end of your palm stretch the dough in the forward direction, it should be around 7-9 inch long.
+Using the end of your palm, stretch the dough in the forward direction; it should be around 7-9 inch long.

 Now take a long sharp knife, starting from the top remove the gathiya fast without stopping; otherwise, it will damage the shape.

-Repeat the process as above for the rest, cool them down and store in an airtight tin.
+Repeat the process as above for the rest, cool them down and store them in an airtight tin.

-Enjoy with sambharo or teatime snack!
+Enjoy them with sambharo or a teatime snack!